Skjeggy/dataing/2_semester/IKT204/IKT204_assignment 1.md

 ## Ch.
 1.4.
 (10 points)
 **Which layers in the Internet protocol stack does a router process?
 Which layers does a link-layer switch process?
 Which layers does a host process?**

+Routers process network, link and physical layers (layers 1 through 3).
+(This is a little bit of a white lie, as modern routers sometimes act as firewalls or caching components, and process Transport layer as well.)
+Link layer switches process link and physical layers (layers 1 through2).
+Hosts process all five layers.

 ## *Ch.
 1.5.
 (10 points)
 **Describe how a botnet can be created, and how it can be used for a DDoS attack.

+Creation of a botnet requires an attacker to find vulnerability in some application or system (e.g. exploiting the buffer overflow vulnerability that might exist in an application).
+After finding the vulnerability, the attacker needs to scan for hosts that are vulnerable.
+The target is basically to compromise a series of systems by exploiting that particular vulnerability.
+Any system that is part of the botnet can automatically scan its environment and propagate by exploiting the vulnerability.
+An important property of such botnets is that the originator of the botnet can remotely control and issue commands to all the nodes in the botnet.
+Hence, it becomes possible for the attacker to issue a command to all the nodes, that target a single node (for example, all nodes in the botnet might be commanded by the attacker to send a TCP SYN message to the target, which might result in a TCP SYN flood attack at the target).

 ## Ch.
 1.6.
 (10 points)
 Propagation delay and transmission delay are two central concepts in data networking.
 Consider two hosts, A and B, connected by a single link of rate **_R_** bps.
 Suppose that the two hosts are separated by **_m_** meters, and suppose the propagation speed along the link is **_s_** meters/sec.
 Host A is to send a packet of size **_L_** bits to Host B.